spdx/spdx-spec/chapters/4-file-information.md

 `NOASSERTION`, if

-(i) the SPDX document creator has made no attempt to determine this field; or
+- the SPDX document creator has made no attempt to determine this field; or

-(ii) the SPDX document creator has intentionally provided no information (no meaning should be implied from the absence of an assertion).
+- the SPDX document creator has intentionally provided no information (no meaning should be implied from the absence of an assertion).

 **4.8.2** Intent: Record any copyright notice for the file.